Background pattern

 • Mild temporary changes in nails and skin

-• Reactions at the injection site, such as local swelling, pain, redness, hardening of tissues, skin tissue death, extravasation (medication leakage outside the vein) resulting in cellulitis (painful inflammation and redness)
+• Reactions at the injection site such as local swelling, pain, redness, hardening of tissues, skin necrosis, extravasation (leakage of the medicine outside the vein) resulting in cellulitis (painful inflammation and redness)

 • Changes in liver function, increased liver enzymes (shown in blood tests)

-• Severe allergic reactions that cause low or high blood pressure, chest pain, difficulty breathing, rapid heart rate (pulse), abdominal or limb pain, sweating, itching, and/or back pain.
+• Severe allergic reactions that can cause low or high blood pressure, chest pain, difficulty breathing, rapid heartbeat (pulse), abdominal or limb pain, sweating, itching, and/or back pain.
 This can be fatal

 • Severe chest pain that may radiate to the jaw or arm, sweating, difficulty breathing, and nausea (heart attack)